 How the Retailer-Wholesaler Relationship Varies Between Big Box and Individual Brands

-For some customers, the convenience of going to their local athletic footwear store and browsing Nike sneakers is their ideal buying scenario, while others prefer the customization options Nike offers online and are willing to wait until they find the perfect shoe.
+For some customers, the convenience of visiting a local athletic footwear store and browsing Nike sneakers is the ideal buying scenario, while others prefer the customization options Nike offers online and are willing to wait until they find the perfect shoe.

 Consumer Benefits of Buying from a Retailer